-Gordon Sondland recalled as ambassador to EU after impeachment testimony
+Trump ousts key impeachment figures Sondland, Vindman days after Senate acquittal

 Sondland was a Seattle hotelier and major donor to Trump before being tapped to serve in Brussels.

+During Vindman’s testimony before the House Intelligence Committee, he drew applause after expressing his love for America, when asked how he overcame his fear of being retaliated against.

+“Congressman, because this is America.
+This is the country I have served and defended, that all of my brothers have served.
+And here, right matters," Vindman said.
+"I knew I was assuming a lot of risks.
+[My father] deeply worried about [my testimony].
+Because in his context, it was the ultimate risk."

-Fox News' Rich Edson contributed to this report.
+Fox News' Rich Edson, Matthew Borowski, John Roberts, Brooke Singman and The Associated Press contributed to this report.